-4.87 Planning Policy Wales, Edition 910, November December 20162018, sets out clear statements of national development control policy on certain matters which is not repeated here.
-Please refer to Chapter 6 'the Historic Environment' of Planning Policy Wales, Edition 9 for:
+- 4.87 Planning Policy Wales, Edition 9, November 2016, sets out clear statements of national development control policy on certain matters which is not repeated here.
+Please refer to Chapter 6 'the Historic Environment' of Planning Policy Wales, Edition 9 for: - a) the conservation of archaeological remains; - b) the preservation of listed buildings, optimum viable use and their demolition. - c) Development in a conservation area including demolition and trees.
+Conservation Area Supplementary Planning Guidance will be prepared. (shown on the Constraints Map).

-85 Paragraph 2.6.4 Technical Advice Note 20 Welsh Language 2017
+&lt;sup>85 Paragraph 2.6.4 Technical Advice Note 20 Welsh Language 2017